FranciscoCavalcanti/Landslides-Urban-Patterns/README.md

 In the `build/output` folder in the replication package, there are three important databases for replicating the work:
 - `database_panel.rds`: This file contains the annual panel data of Brazilian municipalities.
 - `restricted_PSM_database.rds`: This file contains the selection of municipalities through the propensity score method.
-- `database_two_periods.rds`: This file contains the decadal panel data of Brazilian municipalities.
+- `population_census_database.rds`: This file contains the decadal panel data of Brazilian municipalities.

 ## Analysis